Qadir296/Hello-Word/README.md

-# Hello-Word
-its my first project
-i am new to Java and i am using Netbeans platform.I want to learn some new codes.
+its a simple java code used to add to numbers